RazviAlex/Nessus_To_Excel/README.md

 executive_severity_max = 4
 ```

-- Set connection with the database (MySQL).
-Keep the same DDBB name.
+- Set connection with the database (MySQL by default).
+Try to keep the same DDBB name.
 ```bash
 Host_name = 127.0.0.1
 DataBase_name_init = world